 I picked up my Kelbourne Woolens Mojave from a local yarn store and got it in the colour Turquoise (my favourite).
 The colour is beautiful and is going to make a stunning crochet top.
 The yarn is soft in the hank and when I picked it up, I couldn’t wait to work it up.
 This yarn comes in hanks so you’ll need to have a yarn winder to cake it up.

 I bought my Kelbourne Woolens Mojave yarn to make the Riviera Top by Pamela Stark.
 I fell in love with this top when Pam first posted it and knowing Pam creates gorgeous, well-written, size-inclusive designs, it was a no-brainer to pick this top for my personal project.
-(If you’re interested in checking it out, you can find the Riviera Top HERE as part of the Crochet Foundry Magazine.).
-Furls Crochet now sells Crochet Foundry Magazine so if you want to buy a copy of the magazine through the link above or HERE, use the code LOOPYLAMB15 to save 15%
+(If you’re interested in checking it out, you can find the Riviera Top as part of the Crochet Foundry Magazine.).
+Furls Crochet now sells Crochet Foundry Magazine so if you want to buy a copy of the magazine through the Crochet Foundry Magazine website and use the code LOOPYLAMB15 to save 15%

 Kelbourne Woolens Mojave yarn was lovely to work with but I did have a feel issues with splitting.
 The splitting wasn’t crazy or overly frequent but I did have it happen with probably 1 to 2 stitches/row.
 The cotton/linen blend will make it perfect for my Riviera Top that I’m working on and I can’t wait to wear it.
 I did not experience any hand pain while working with this yarn unlike some other cotton or linen yarns that I have tried in the past.
 The strand was smoothe and easy to crochet with.
 I did a swatch in half double crochet stitches with some double crochet stitches at the top and washed the swatch in the machine to see how it would hold up.
 After washing the swatch, I laid it flat to dry.
 After washing, the swatch, the swatch experienced very little shrinkage and was a little softer than when it went into the machine.
 I’m excited to finish up my top and wear it because it will feel fabulous next to skin.